 So I made one myself.

 If you follow my link by clicking here, or on the picture to the right, you'll be taken to my page where you'll be able to read some chicken 'In Memoriams' and, if you'd like, to write one yourself.

 In order to give the best and most accurate possible information about chicken diseases, I rely not on 'word of mouth' but on scientifically proven, peer-tested authorities.
-The links below are the specific publications I have consulted when learning about Sudden Chicken Death Syndrome.
+The sources below are the specific publications I have consulted when learning about Sudden Chicken Death Syndrome.

-M. F. Siddiqui et al : 'Sudden Chicken Death Syndrome - An Overview.
+M. F. Siddiqui et al : 'Sudden Chicken Death Syndrome - An Overview'.
 Post Graduate School of Veterinary and Animal Sciences; published in Veterinary World, Volume 2, November 2009.